Nevşin Mengü: Career

 In 2006, Mengü started to work as a reporter in Habertürk.
 She quit her job in this channel upon the offer of working as a correspondent from Tehran for One Agency.
 She served as the agency's representative in Tehran for 1.5 years.

 In July 2011, Mehmet Ali Birand, the main news presenter of Kanal D, a channel run by the media group of DYH, could not be present for broadcast due to health problems, and Mengü made history by presenting main news bulletins on two different Turkish television channels on the same day.

 Her first book, İnsanın Düşünmekten Canı Yanar mı?, in which she wrote her observations during her reporting period in Iran, was published in November 2017 by Everest Publications.

 On 31 October 2017, she started writing for BirGün newspaper.
-She has been presenting a weekly Youtube news show at Deutsche Welle Turkish since November 2017.
+She has been presenting a weekly YouTube news show at Deutsche Welle Turkish since November 2017.
 On 31 July 2019, she started writing a column for the online newspaper Diken.

 Debate about her at the Parliament

-In December 2010, Bülent Arınç, the state minister and deputy prime minister at the time, answered questions about the budget of the institutions affiliated to the ministry and the parliamentary questions, about which he said: "You accuse the staff of TRT, but the daughter of a CHP representative worked at TRT and received salary."
+In December 2010, Bülent Arınç, the state minister and deputy prime minister at the time, answered questions about the budget of the institutions affiliated to the ministry and the parliamentary questions, about which he said: "You accuse the staff of TRT, but the daughter of a CHP representative worked at TRT and received a salary."
 In a response, the CHP representative and Nevşin Mengü's father, Şahin Mengü, said: "Under the roof of the Grand National Assembly of Turkey, my daughter was alleged to have worked and received a salary in TRT.
 I also asked the General Manager of TRT about it.
-He said 'we don't have paid staff.'
+He said, 'We don't have paid staff.'
 Now the same issue is brought up here again.
-My daughter was a correspondent in Tehran for an international agency and her reports appeared on TRT as well.
+My daughter was a correspondent in Tehran for an international agency, and her reports appeared on TRT as well.
 Prove that my daughter received a salary from TRT for one day, and I resign from parliament today."
 Nevşin Mengü also talked about the issue in an interview: